-- Group 1: - Louise and George Willard Quarles Bonte, ABC in Dixie: A Plantation Alphabet (New York: E.P.
-Dutton & Co., 1905). - o R. & C. Kennedy, 10 Little Nigger Boys.
-(London: Gale & Polden, 1921). - o E.W.
-Kemble, A Coon Alphabet (New York: R.H.
-Russell, 1898). - Group 2: - o L.D.
+- Group 2: - o L.D.
 Bradley, Wonderful Willie!
 What He and Tommy Did to Spain (New York: E.P.
-Dutton & Co., 1899). - o Mary Hazelton Wade, Our Little Cuban Cousin (Boston: L.C.
-Page & Co., 1902). - Group 3: - L. Frank Baum, The Army Alphabet (Chicago: Geo.
-M. Hill Company, 1900). - o N.A., Young America's ABC & Pretty Picture Book (New York: McLoughlin Bros., 1900). - o N.A., Alphabet of American Subjects for Good Children by Uncle John (Philadelphia: J.B.
-Lippincott & Co., 1871). - Group 4: - G. Clausen, et al. Children of All Nations: Their Homes.
+Dutton & Co., 1899). - Mary Hazelton Wade, Our Little Cuban Cousin (Boston: L.C.
+Page & Co., 1902). - Group 3: - o L. Frank Baum, The Army Alphabet (Chicago: Geo.
+M. Hill Company, - N.A., Young America's ABC & Pretty Picture Book (New York: McLoughlin Bros., 1900). - o N.A., Alphabet of American Subjects for Good Children by Uncle John (Philadelphia: J.B.
+Lippincott & Co., 1871). - Group 4: - o G. Clausen, et al. Children of All Nations: Their Homes.
 Their Schools.
 Their Playgrounds (New York: Cassell & Co., 1885).
 [See esp.
-"Some Strange Children"] - o Grace Duffie Boylan and Ike Morgan, Kids of Many Colors (Chicago: Jamieson Higgins Co., 1900).
+"Some Strange Children" - o Grace Duffie Boylan and Ike Morgan, Kids of Many Colors (Chicago: Jamieson Higgins Co., 1900). - o Alexis Everett Frye, Elements of Geography (various editions)

-Exercise 5.
+Exercise 6.
 Evaluating Archival Primary Sources.
-Due M 2/18 when oral presentations begin: Write an individually authored, 900- to 1,200-word analysis of one or more of the sources your group reviewed.
+Due when your group's oral presentation begins: Write an individually authored, 900- to 1,200-word analysis of one or more of the sources your group reviewed.
 You may also put the source or sources to which you were assigned "in dialogue" with any of the materials on reserve at Special Collections for use by any group.
 You must clearly identify and citing each source using footnote form (use Rampolla's guide for this).
 You must also provide a list of sources cited at the end, if you used more than one source (use Rampolla's guide for this too).

 Consider the following questions and focus on one or more in your answers (note which ones you are answering at the top of your essay): How did these books for young children define and champion whiteness?
 How did these books' lessons on whiteness appropriate and rely on US history?
 How was whiteness defined through depictions of non-whites?
 Through celebrations of militarism and masculinity?
 Through depictions of class?

-F 2/15 Independent Group discussions and prep for oral presentations on Monday.
+W 2/19 Independent Group discussions and prep for oral presentations on Monday.
 You must sign in upon arrival at Special Collections.
 No late sign-ins accepted.

-Week 7.
-Sources for Imperial Thinking & the Conquest of "Our Backyard" M 2/18 Oral Presentations by Groups 1 & 2.
+Week 8.
+Sources for Imperial Thinking & the Conquest of "Our Backyard" F 2/21 Oral Presentations by Groups 1 & 2.
 Each group will have a maximum of 15 minutes to present on their analysis of materials assigned and 5 minutes to lead discussion of their findings in the class.
 Late arrivals will result in a loss of points for the whole group: do not be late.

-Exercise 5 due in class.
+Exercise 6 due in class.

-W 2/20 Oral Presentations by Groups 2 & 4.
+M 2/24 Oral Presentations by Groups 3 & 4.
 Same instructions as above.

-F 2/22 Discussion of Pérez, The War of 1898 in History & Historiography, read for class the Preface to p.
-56. Questions for discussion: How does Pérez justify the relevance of his study (i.e. why does it matter)?
+W 2/26 Discussion of Pérez, The War of 1898 in History & Historiography, read for class the Preface to p.
+56.

+Questions for discussion: How does Pérez justify the relevance of his study (i.e. why does it matter)?
 What does this book seek to explain?
 On what kinds of sources does he rely and how do they serve his scholarly goals?
 What did struck you as the very best or most convincing source of evidence?

-Week 7.
-Putting the Facts of History Back into History: Cuba as Case Study M 2/25 Discussion of Pérez, The War of 1898 in History & Historiography, read for class pp. 57-80.
+Week 9.
+Putting the Facts of History Back into History: Cuba as Case Study F 2/28 Discussion of Pérez, The War of 1898 in History & Historiography, read for class pp. 57-80.